Melanie Livet, Ph.D.

-Over her career, Dr. Livet has contributed to the management and execution of more than 50 projects in the areas of pharmacy practice, behavioral health, chronic disease prevention, and public health.
-Her areas of interest include application and testing of implementation science practices, capacity building and organizational readiness strategies, adaptation and sustainability of evidence-based interventions, program evaluation methodologies, and web-based technologies to support effective transfer of evidence-based practices into service settings.
-Dr. Livet authored and co-authored more than 30 articles in peer-reviewed journals on diverse implementation science and evaluation topics.
+Over her career, Livet has contributed to the management and execution of more than 50 projects in the areas of pharmacy practice, public health, chronic disease prevention, behavioral health, and education.
+She authored and co-authored more than 30 articles in peer-reviewed journals on diverse implementation science and evaluation topics.

-Prior to joining CMO, Dr. Livet worked in both the private sector and academia, in applied research and management roles for a technology R&D firm, a public health government contracting organization, and a University-based Center.
+Prior to joining UNC, Livet worked in both the private sector and academia, in research and management roles for a technology R&D firm, a public health government contracting organization, and a University-based Center.
 She received her PhD in Clinical-Community Psychology from the University of South Carolina in 2006.